Alan Shepard: Apollo program

 Following Apollo 14, Shepard returned to his position as Chief of the Astronaut Office in June 1971.
 In July 1971 President Richard Nixon appointed him as a delegate to the 26th United Nations General Assembly, a position in which he served from September to December 1971.
-He was promoted to rear admiral by Nixon on August 26, 1971, the first astronaut to reach this rank, although McDivitt had previously been promoted to brigadier general, an equivalent rank in the Air Force.
-He retired from both NASA and the Navy on July 31, 1974.
+He was promoted to rear admiral by Nixon on August 26, 1971, the first astronaut to reach this rank.
+He was succeeded as Chief of the Astronaut Office by John Young on April 30, 1974.
+Shepard retired from both NASA and the Navy on July 31, 1974.

 Later years

 Shepard was devoted to his children.
 Frequently, Julie, Laura and Alice were the only astronauts' children at NASA events.
 He taught them to ski and took them skiing in Colorado.
 He once rented a small plane to fly them and their friends from Texas to a summer camp in Maine.
 He doted on his six grandchildren as well.
-After Apollo 14 he began to spend more time with Louise, and started taking her with him on trips to the Paris Air Show every other year, and to Asia.
+After Apollo 14, he began to spend more time with Louise and started taking her with him on trips to the Paris Air Show every other year and to Asia.
 Louise heard rumors of his affairs.
-The publication of Tom Wolfe's 1979 book The Right Stuff made them public knowledge, but she never confronted him about it, nor did she ever contemplate leaving him.
+The publication of Tom Wolfe's 1979 book The Right Stuff made them public knowledge but she never confronted him about it nor did she ever contemplate leaving him.

 After Shepard left NASA, he served on the boards of many corporations.
 He also served as president of his umbrella company for several business enterprises, Seven Fourteen Enterprises, Inc. (named for his two flights, Freedom 7 and Apollo 14).
 He made a fortune in banking and real estate.
-He was a fellow of the American Astronautical Society and the Society of Experimental Test Pilots, a member of Rotary, Kiwanis, the Mayflower Society, the Order of the Cincinnati, and the American Fighter Aces, an honorary member of the board of directors for the Houston School for Deaf Children, and a director of the National Space Institute and the Los Angeles Ear Research Institute.
-In 1984, together with the other surviving Mercury astronauts, and Betty Grissom, Gus Grissom's widow, Shepard founded the Mercury Seven Foundation, which raises money to provide college scholarships to science and engineering students.
+He was a fellow of the American Astronautical Society and the Society of Experimental Test Pilots, a member of Rotary, Kiwanis, the Mayflower Society, the Order of the Cincinnati and the American Fighter Aces, an honorary member of the board of directors for the Houston School for Deaf Children, and a director of the National Space Institute and the Los Angeles Ear Research Institute.
+In 1984, together with the other surviving Mercury astronauts and Betty Grissom, Gus Grissom's widow, Shepard founded the Mercury Seven Foundation, which raises money to provide college scholarships to science and engineering students.
 It was renamed the Astronaut Scholarship Foundation in 1995.
 Shepard was elected its first president and chairman, positions he held until October 1997, when he was succeeded by former astronaut Jim Lovell.
-As of 2022, daughter Laura Churchley leads the foundation's Board of Trustees.